How to Clean Pool Filter Sand: Complete Step-by-Step Guide

 5. Add new #20 silica sand (typically 150-300 lbs depending on filter size)

-6. Fill tank 2/3 with water first to cushion sand and protect laterals
+6. Add sand slowly while gradually adding water to cushion and protect laterals

 Alternative Filter Media Options